 To assess the authenticity of the Transit app usage data as a measure of transit demand, we compare ridership decrease reports derived from individual transit systems' websites and local news outlets.
 Most transit systems do not release estimates for every date; instead, many report single estimates for a given date.
 We compare these ridership decrease reports with the corresponding estimates from the Transit app data on the same date for 40 transit systems that we could trace the actual ridership decrease value.
 The average difference between the Transit app estimate and agency reported value is 3.7%; a paired T-test indicates that we cannot reject the null hypothesis that the mean difference is zero (p = 0.14 > 0.05).
 However, the standard deviation of the differences is 15.96%; this may be due to the varying definitions of normal ridership level among agencies.
-Although the test suggests the Transit app data is a good overall approximation of public transit demand, it is important to note that the Transit app decline values as well as the agency values are both inferential estimates.
+Although the test suggests the Transit app data are a good overall approximation of public transit demand, it is important to note that the Transit app decline values as well as the agency values are both inferential estimates.
 Ridership counts from agencies, especially daily ridership counts (as opposed to monthly) vary greatly in methodology, and agency counts during COVID-19 are particularly prone to error when back-door boarding, fare-free service, and other changes affect the accuracy and precision of ridership estimates.
 Regarding Transit, its estimates are based on app activity as a proxy for ridership, and its sampling frame will not include individuals who cannot afford a smart phone and data plan, cannot use the app due to different abilities, or choose not to use it.
 However, these disadvantages are compensated by the large Transit app user base that allows comparison across transit systems.

-The daily Transit data includes demand decrease estimates for 182 public transit systems across the United States, Canada, Australia, New Zealand, and France.
+The daily Transit data include demand decrease estimates for 182 public transit systems across the United States, Canada, Australia, New Zealand, and France.
 We select 113 county-level transit systems in 63 metro areas, 52 counties, and 28 states across the United States.
 We exclude 7 state-level or cross-county systems if their ridership could draw from large and geographically diverse areas, such as Pacific Surfliner, which extends to the whole South California coast and Metro-North Railroad, which crosses multiple counties and states in the Northeast United States.
 The time period of daily data is from February 15th to May 17th.
 We also use hourly demand decrease for 93 public transit systems across the United States.
 Hourly data’s time period is from March 16th to May 10th.

 COVID-19 case numbers

 We use the daily case numbers for each county from the COVID-19 Surveillance Dashboard produced by University of Virginia [14], the COVID-19 Dashboard produced by John Hopkins University [15], and COVID-19 maps and county-level dataset produced by USAFacts [16].
-The data includes all county-equivalents’ confirmed cases in the US for every day.
+The data include all county-equivalents’ confirmed cases in the US for every day.
 To find the linkage between the case numbers and the demand decrease, we geocoded each transit system to its corresponding county-equivalent.

 Logistic model for daily transit demand change